 - The two most recent stable releases of Chrome, FireFox, Microsoft Edge, Safari.

-- The latest versions of all major screen readers.
+- The latest versions of popularly used screen readers.

 Accessibility of H5P.com relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer: